gratipay/bot/README.md

 ## Deployment

-Here's how to install Gratipay Bot on a fresh Ubuntu 14.04 server:
+Here's how we install Gratipay Bot on a fresh Ubuntu 14.04 server at Digital Ocean:

 ```bash
 apt-get install unattended-upgrades